web4bio/webgen/main/README.md

 3) **getExpressionValuesOnly.js** contains the getExpressionValuesOnly() function, which utlizes the fetchExpressionData() function to return a 2-D array, where each element in the first (outer) level of the array is a cohort-gene pair, and each element in the second (inner) level of the array is an expression_log2 value.
 Information about genes that have missing mRNA-Seq data is also returned.
 This file will likely not have many uses going forward and the getExpressionDataJSONarray.js file is preferable.

+4) **fetchSigMutationData.js** contains the fetchSigMutationData() function, which takes two arguments: cohortQuery and numMutations.
+Where cohortQuery is a TCGA cancer cohort string, and numMutations is the number of top ranked mutations for the given cohort to return.
+This fetch then returns the full JSON result from Firebrowse (sorted by rank) with the fields:
+* codelen
+* cohort
+* date
+* gene
+* longname
+* nind
+* nmis
+* nncd
+* nnei
+* nnon
+* npat
+* nsil
+* nsite
+* nspl
+* nstp
+* p
+* pCL
+* pCV
+* pFN
+* q
+* rank
+* sample_type
+* tool

+5) **getSigMutationArray.js** contains the function: getSigMutataionArray().
+This function calls the fetchSigMutationData() function and returns an array of the top ranked significantly mutated genes for the given cohort query sorted by rank.

-4) **createHeatmap.js** contains the functions for building the gene expression heatmap using the mRNA-Seq data that is returned from getExpressionDataJSONarray().
+6) **createHeatmap.js** contains the functions for building the gene expression heatmap using the mRNA-Seq data that is returned from getExpressionDataJSONarray().

-5) **docManipulation.js** contains the functions for manipulating the HTML Doc via JS.
+7) **docManipulation.js** contains the functions for manipulating the HTML Doc via JS.
 This includes tha ability to add/remove DIV elements, the warning/error message functionality, and a function for varifying the validity of user inputted cancer cohorts.